NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 Because p-tuning shares parameters between tasks during training, p-tuning your model on multiple tasks that are similar might allow your model to share insight between tasks.
 In the same vein, p-tuning on many very different tasks at once might perform worse than prompt tuning, which tunes a distinct set of parameters per task. **Generally we recommend using p-tuning over prompt tuning.**

-Users can also optionally tune the model's full parameters in addition to the soft prompt parameters.
-See ``model.lm_finetune`` in the Prompt Learning Config section for details on how to configure this.

 Dataset Preprocessing
 ^^^^^^^^^^^^^^^^^^^^^